-I have written quite a few postings on the genetic transmission of IQ, often referred to the heritability of IQ.
+I have written quite a few postings on the heritability of IQ.
 A number of recent studies have confirm the point that variances in IQ can be explained by genetic factors (to the tune of about 60%), while environmental factors account for up to 40% of variability in IQ.
-This would suggest that IQ is genetic.
 These finding represented a departure from the earlier studies which had suggested that 50% of IQ was heritable.
-The literature is increasingly clear that nature trumps nurture and that the genetic transmission of IQ is real.
+The literature is increasingly clear that nature plays a bigger impact than nurture .

 A new series of studies have weighed in on the debate, and findings have only strengthened the camp of IQ being genetic.
 Florida State University recently published a study which employed the well regarded database called the National Longitudinal Study of Adolescent Health.
 The study looked at the IQs of adopted children and their adoptive parents.
 The study concludes that there was little evidence to suggest that environmental factors and parenting had any level of impact on the IQs of the adoptive children.
-To make matters worse, it even went on to conclude that “maternal attachment” was negatively correlated to the IQs of the adoptive children.
-From this piece of research, it is clear that IQ is genetic.
+Further, it even went on to conclude that “maternal attachment” was negatively correlated to the IQs of the adoptive children.

 Another important study was from Kings College London, which is at the forefront of the analysis of the human genome.
 KCL researchers employed “Genome Wide Complex Trait Analysis”.
 The researchers found that 94% of the relationship between socioeconomic status (SES) and IQ was mediated by genetic transmission by the age of 7, and 56% by the age of 12.
 Again, the overall conclusion is that IQ is genetic and that SES is also largely rooted in genes.